Kuhn Knight Service & Support

 Regular Maintenance Increases Equipment Service Life

 - Check the machine’s tire pressures.
-This check is one of the most important.
-Overinflated or under-inflated tires can affect machine performance in the field, and can cause damage to the machine or the field.
+This step is one of the most important.
+Overinflated or under-inflated tires can affect machine performance in the field and can cause damage to the machine or the field.
 NOTE: This is a good time to recheck the wheel mounting hardware as well, if applicable.

 - Check lubricant levels on the machine.
 Lubricant levels can give insight into whether a machine has a leak or if there is contamination from an outside source.
 Change lubricants and grease the machine according to the schedule in the operator’s manual.

 - Check for wear and tear on the machine.
 Make sure the tractor is turned off, key removed, PTO disconnected, and the machine lowered to the ground (if applicable) before examining it.
 Failing bearings, bushings, or pins cannot always be seen easily, but by gently rotating shafts by hand, or moving parts back and forth, you can get a good idea of the source of any problem.